 Using VA Jumbo Loans in Washington State

-In some areas, median home prices have risen above these limits.
-This is especially true in the Seattle metro area, where house values have risen by double digits over the last few years, though prices have dipped since last summer and continue on a gradual downward trend.
-In Seattle, the median home price has dipped to about $729,000 as of January 2020, a decrease of 3.9% since the same time last year.
+In some areas of Washington State, median home prices have risen above previous VA loan limits.
+This is especially true in the Seattle metro area, where house values have risen by double digits over the last few years.
+In Seattle, the median home price now sits at $783,900 as of December 2020, an increase of 10.6% since the same time last year.

 In many cases, home buyers can find a suitable property without exceeding the previous limits.
 But that wasn’t always possible.
-Thanks to the new rule, eligible veterans don’t have to worry about jumbo loans on VA loans any longer in 2020.
+Thanks to the new rule, eligible veterans don’t have to worry about jumbo loans on VA loans any longer.

 Related: How much can I afford with VA?